 Each project starts with a blank canvas from which your idea can grow.
 You can start designing the second you are signed in.

 You can create additional projects by clicking “New project” in the home menu.

 To create a page:

-Once you've added a few pages, widgets and links, test out your app in the browser by clicking on the green play button.
+Once you’ve added a few pages, widgets and links, test out your app in the browser by clicking on the Preview button.

 Continue editing until you have your first version of your prototype, then…

 An idea without feedback is like a tree without roots.
 Getting feedback on your prototype is the next step and must come from two sources - your project stakeholders and your users.
 Get their feedback, then iterate in an agile fashion until you have your final solution.